Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

    .. image:: media/image7.png
       :width: 600

-Managing the Versal ACAP CIPS IP Core in the Vivado Design Suite
+Managing the Versal CIPS IP Core in the Vivado Design Suite
 ----------------------------------------------------------------

-Now that you have added the processor system for Versal ACAP to the design, you can begin managing the available options.
+Now that you have added the processor system for Versal devices to the design, you can begin managing the available options.

 1. Click **Run Block Automation**.